livnoni/MobiLAB/README.md

 # MobiLAB
+## Created by: Yehuda Livnoni, Or Evron.
+## Guided by: Prof. Boaz Ben-Moshe
 MobiLAB is our final project in the Department of Computer Science at Ariel University.

 We created MobiLAB application during the 3rd year of our degree in Computer Science.